stephen-sorley/give-lively-simple/README.md

 These files use modern features of HTML/CSS/JS, but align with the [Baseline Widely Available](https://web.dev/how-to-use-baseline) standard to ensure broad browser compatibility.
 A few features that are not yet widely-available are used as progressive enhancements
-(they're optional and do not affect usability when unsupported).
+- these are optional style or performance features that do not inhibit usability when missing.

 Minified versions of these files can be found in [`dist/`](dist).
 They have no external dependencies, and are very lightweight: